Wild animal suffering: Religious views

-Problem of evil
+Christianity

+2nd-century church fathers, particularly Irenaeus of Lyons and Theophilus of Antioch, hold that animals are originally created as peaceful vegetarians, only becoming carnivorous as a result of human sin and the Fall.
+They believe that in the future, God restores this harmony, returning animals to their original diet.
+Irenaeus interprets Isaiah's prophecies as literal, expecting lions to become herbivores once more in the restored creation.
+Theophilus echoes this view, stating that no animals are created evil or violent, but that sin corrupts their nature.

 The idea that suffering is common in nature has been observed by several writers historically who engaged with the problem of evil.
-In his notebooks (written between 1487 and 1505), Italian polymath Leonardo da Vinci described the suffering experienced by animals in the wild due to predation and reproduction, questioning: "Why did nature not ordain that one animal should not live by the death of another?"
-In his 1779 posthumous work Dialogues Concerning Natural Religion, the philosopher David Hume described the antagonism inflicted by animals upon each other and the psychological impact experienced by the victims, observing: "The stronger prey upon the weaker, and keep them in perpetual terror and anxiety."
+In his notebooks (written between 1487 and 1505), Italian polymath Leonardo da Vinci describes the suffering experienced by animals in the wild due to predation and reproduction, questioning: "Why did nature not ordain that one animal should not live by the death of another?"
+In his 1779 posthumous work Dialogues Concerning Natural Religion, the philosopher David Hume describes the antagonism inflicted by animals upon each other and the psychological impact experienced by the victims, observing: "The stronger prey upon the weaker, and keep them in perpetual terror and anxiety."

-In Natural Theology, published in 1802, Christian philosopher William Paley argued that animals in the wild die as a result of violence, decay, disease, starvation and malnutrition, and that they exist in a state of suffering and misery; their suffering unaided by their fellow animals.
-He compared this to humans, who even when they can't relieve the suffering of their fellow humans, at least provide them with necessities.
-Paley also engaged with the reader of his book, asking whether, based on these observations, "you would alter the present system of pursuit and prey?"
-Additionally, he argued that "the subject ... of animals devouring one another, forms the chief, if not the only instance, in the works of the Deity ... in which the character of utility can be called in question."
-However, he defended predation as being a part of God's design by asserting that it was a solution to the problem of superfecundity; animals producing more offspring than can possibly survive.
-Paley also contended that venom is a merciful way for poisonous animals to kill the animals that they predate.
+In Natural Theology, published in 1802, Christian philosopher William Paley argues that animals in the wild die as a result of violence, decay, disease, starvation, and malnutrition, and that they exist in a state of suffering and misery; their suffering unaided by their fellow animals.
+He compares this to humans, who even when they cannot relieve the suffering of their fellow humans, at least provide them with necessities.
+Paley also engages with the reader of his book, asking whether, based on these observations, "you would alter the present system of pursuit and prey?"
+Additionally, he argues that "the subject ... of animals devouring one another, forms the chief, if not the only instance, in the works of the Deity ... in which the character of utility can be called in question."
+He defends predation as being a part of God's design by asserting that it was a solution to the problem of superfecundity; animals producing more offspring than can possibly survive.
+Paley also contends that venom is a merciful way for poisonous animals to kill the animals that they predate.